 Faculty are responsible for determining the grades earned in their courses, and they are the first step in determining if a violation of academic integrity has occurred.
 They are also the first individuals to determine what penalty should be levied.
 A faculty member responsible for assigning final grades in a course may acquire evidence, either directly or through information supplied by others that a student violation of academic integrity may have occurred.
 After collecting the evidence available, the faculty member will meet with the student to present the evidence of an alleged violation and request an explanation.

 If the faculty member accepts the student's explanation, no further action is taken.
 If the faculty member determines that a violation has occurred, the faculty member informs the student, within five class days of his/her decision, using the appropriate form, of the penalty that will be imposed.
 The faculty member will also inform the student of his/her rights to file an appeal within 10 class days of the faculty member's decision.

 The faculty member fills out and forwards a copy of the Report of Violation of Academic Integrity, together with any additional supporting documentation, to his/her department chairperson.
 In departments that have a departmental Academic Integrity Board, the faculty member will forward the information to the departmental board.
-The department chair (or chair of the departmental board) will forward the information to the vice provost and Dean of Graduate Studies.
-If the faculty member is the department chair and there is no departmental board, the report will be sent directly to the vice provost and Dean of Graduate Studies.
+The department chair (or chair of the departmental board) will forward the information to the Dean of The Graduate School.
+If the faculty member is the department chair and there is no departmental board, the report will be sent directly to the Dean of The Graduate School.